 The PolyMega is a multi-system emulation console.
 It natively plays CD games for Playstation, Sega CD, Turbo Grafx CD, Neo Geo CD, and Sega Saturn, for all regions.
 Also available are cartridge modules, indivudualy sold, each of which can play NES, SNES, Genesis, and Turbo Grafx-16, also in all regions (except Famicom due to its unique shape).
 The console was originally pitched as an FPGA system, allowing for hardware simulation, but later was reverted in design for software emulation early in development.
 This caused a bit of controversy as early supporters felt a bait and switch took place.
 Not helping the situation, the social media manager for the PolyMega was caught throwing shade at its competitors, which stirred a flame war and resulted in a tarnished reputation for PolyMega before it even came into existence.

 Rough beginnings notwithstanding, the project continued, with a prototype showing in 2019, and Beta release in 2020, which was given praise for its Saturn emulation quality from several reviewers, including Modern Vintage Gamer.
 It should be noted that Sega Saturn compatibility was a late addition, after a custom emulation core was designed.
 This was the spark that caught my attention.
 I preordered in 2019, after watching said reviews.
 The original release date was pushed from summer 2019 to fall, to spring, to summer 2020.
 The delays were due in part to a chip shortage, mixed in with a pandemic, and some last minute tweaking.
-It is now late July 2020, and the base unit (Beta) has finally arrived at my doorstep.
+The beta review unit arrived late July 2020.

 The base unit feels solid.
 The plastic molding feels good, reflecting a quality build.
 The rear presents HDMI video out, a power jack, micro SD slot, and ethernet port.